Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The spotlight effect

-The fear is of what others will think when you fail.
+The fear is what people will think when you fail.

-Think of the last time you tripped in public.
+Think of the last time you tripped on the sidewalk.

 🚗 The steps